 Bayer and Syngenta: FAO/WHO fail to asses whether pesticide sales in India breach international standards

 “Foreign companies come with their pesticides and say they will double production.
 They do not think about the harms to human beings in the country,” said one farmer interviewed as part of a survey carried out on the use of pesticides in Punjab (India) in March 2015.
-The farmer’s testimony is part of an ECCHR monitoring report and a video on possible legal action against highly hazardous pesticides (HHPs), that the Panel of Experts on Pesticides Management at the UN Food and Agriculture Organization (FAO) will assess during its annual meeting in New Delhi from 10 to 13 April.
+The farmer’s testimony is part of an ECCHR monitoring report and a video on possible legal action against highly hazardous pesticides (HHPs), that the Panel of Experts on Pesticides Management of the UN Food and Agriculture Organization (FAO) and World Health Orgnisation (WHO) assessed during its annual meeting in April 2017 in New Delhi.

 ECCHR Monitoring Report on pesticide sales in India

 The monitoring report was submitted in October 2015 to the Panel of Experts.
 ECCHR compiled the report with support from Bread for the World (Germany), Public Eye (Switzerland), the Pesticide Action Network Asia Pacific (Malaysia) and Kheti Virasat Mission, an organic farming movement based in Punjab (India).